Bob Bates: Career

 Bates was born in 1953 in Greenbelt, Maryland, the fourth of eight children to Frances and James Bates.
 His father was a mathematician, who from 1963–1967 moved the family to Cheltenham, England.
 Upon returning to the United States, Bob attended DeMatha High School in Hyattsville, Maryland, graduating in 1971, and then went on to Georgetown University, where he pursued a double major in philosophy and psychology, receiving his Bachelor of Arts degree in philosophy in 1975.
 His first job after college was as tour guide for Washington Group Tours, a job he took since it allowed him free time between tours to pursue his writing efforts.
-In 1977 he met his future wife, Peggy Oriani, whom he married in January 1978, and then founded his own tour company, Potomac Tours.
+After marrying Peggy Oriani in 1978 he founded his own tour company, Potomac Tours.
 In 1982, with the approach of his 30th birthday, he sold the company to spend two years writing a novel, though did not finish.
-It was around this time that Bates' father gave his old TRS-80 computer to his son, to help with the novel-writing.
+It was around this time that Bates's father gave his old TRS-80 computer to his son, to help with the novel-writing.
 With the computer, Bates received a copy of the interactive fiction game Zork, and immediately fell in love with the genre, seeing it as a way that he could pursue a writing career, making games.
 In 1986, Bates and a friend, David Wilt, who he knew because they sang in the same choir, the Alexandria Harmonizers, started the company Challenge, Inc. to explore the possibilities of creating interactive fiction games.
 Needing an engine for these games, Bates reached out to the Zork publisher, Infocom, to see about licensing their fiction engine Z-machine.
 Several weeks later, Infocom and Challenge had worked out a development deal, with Bates doing the design/writing, the coding being done by two contract programmers from Paragon Systems, and the publishing/marketing being done under the Infocom name.
 Bates envisioned a game series entitled "Immortal Legends", with his first two published game designs being the interactive fiction titles Sherlock: The Riddle of the Crown Jewels (1988) and Arthur: The Quest for Excalibur (1989), on which he was both designer and writer.
 A third game about Robin Hood was never finished because Infocom was dissolved by its parent company Activision in 1989.